mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 If there is no configuration document found, or if there is no `Raven-Entity-Name` metadata, it will then look for a document called `Raven/TemporalVersioning/DefaultConfiguration` and use its `Enabled` property.
 This allows you to enable temporal versioning globally for all documents, rather than for each document type.
 It is recommended that you do not enable temporal versioning globally unless you understand the full impact.
 It is usually better turning it on only when needed.

-A few notes:

-- Raven system documents (any document having an id starting with `Raven/`) are never versioned.
+Raven system documents (any document having an id starting with `Raven/`) can not be versioned.
+The bundle will reject any attempt to configure versioning for a system document.
-- **IMPORTANT** Temporal Versioning should be enabled before storing any documents of a particular type.
-Enabling temporal versioning on existing documents is not currently supported, and will may delete your data.
-(This will be supported in a future release.)

 To make this easier from code, you can use the following extension methods after you create your database: